slott56/slott56.github.io/Pelican/content/blog/2007/12/2007_12_15-database_design_and_uml_what_was_the_question_again.rst

 This is a reference to the
 `Object-Relational Impedance Mismatch  <http://www.agiledata.org/essays/impedanceMismatch.html>`_ article.
-The question is a little out-of-phase because the article isn't about UML :emphasis:`per se` .
+The question is a little out-of-phase because the article isn't about UML *per se* .
 It's about ORM, it just happens to use UML.
 But, I guess the question is really "Is Ambler showing a good example of using UML for doing E-R design?"